nishaazone/Spring-Boot-Blog-Application/README.md

 A simple blog application built using Spring Boot, showcasing a RESTful API and a web interface for creating, reading, updating, and deleting blog posts.

 # Features
-  -RESTful API for CRUD (Create, Read, Update, Delete) operations on blog posts -Backend for creating, reading, updating, and deleting blog posts -Using MySQL Databse.
+  RESTful API for CRUD (Create, Read, Update, Delete) operations on blog posts.
+  Backend for creating, reading, updating, and deleting blog posts.
+  Using MySQL Databse.